GSA-TTS/identity-dev-docs/_pages/security-events.md

 #### Agency integration environment:

 - Use the dashboard to supply a `push_notification_url` for your application
+- Your `push_notification_url` will be automatically added to the integration environment's outbound proxy allowlist by 5PM UTC.

 #### Production environment:

 - The `push_notification_url` will be deployed as part of the application promotion process.
 Please specify in the promotion request that you are including a SET configuration so that we know to add your URL to our outbound proxy allowlist.
+- It may require **three weeks** notice to allow the domain for outbound communication.

 ### Supported Outgoing Events